cloudspace/angular_devise/README.md

     });
 ```

-### Auth.login(opts)
+### Auth.login(creds)

 Use `Auth.login()` to authenticate with the server.
 Keep in mind,
 credentials are sent in plaintext; use a SSL connection to secure them.
-`opts` is an object which should contain the email and password of the
+`creds` is an object which should contain any credentials needed to
-user trying to login. `Auth.login()` will return a promise that will resolve
+authenticate with the server. `Auth.login()` will return a promise that
-to the logged-in user.
+will resolve to the logged-in user.

 ```javascript
 angular.module('myModule', ['Devise']).